brozrost/tagsnip/README.md

 SnipTeX requires shell escape because it calls an external Python backend during compilation and removes temporary files (lines 80, 93, and 94 in `sniptex.sty`).

 Only compile trusted documents with shell escape enabled.

+---
+Copyright (c) 2026 Rostislav Brož.

+> SnipTeX is distributed under the MIT License.
+The full license text is included in the repository in the [`LICENSE`](https://github.com/brozrost/sniptex/blob/main/LICENSE.md) file.